ajcaesar/arcade_claw_machine/README.md

 an ELE's childhood shenanigans.
+Uses servos for all functions.
+Claw I made out of scrapwood and a slice of a copper pipe. gantry was made with some linear rods (i think meant for a cnc machine).
+Two servos control a band that attaches to the slide holding the claw which gives it 360 degrees motion.
 Here's the video: https://drive.google.com/file/d/1obrRc9rNsD04WiVDTe_Kekj-50wOGUwN/view